TechEnthusiast-SH/FakeDeafen-/README.md

 - **Others will see you as deafened**, but you can still speak and hear normally.
 - Controlled automatically—no extra commands are required.

+For full instructions on installing Vencord, see: [Vencord Docs](https://docs.vencord.dev/installing/)

 ---

 ## Instructions